Publish content to your screens directly from Microsoft TeamsLearn More

 If you already purchased one of our Station P1 Pro devices, there is no need to navigate to the app store as ScreenCloud’s software already comes pre-installed and will boot up once your device powers on.
 The only step you need to do is configure your network settings using a ScreenCloud OS provisioning USB flash drive.

-Canvas is one of the most used apps within ScreenCloud.
-Think of it like a simple Photoshop.
+Canvas is one of the most popular ScreenCloud apps.
+Think of it like a simpler version of Photoshop.
 Canvas allows anyone within the business – not just your designer – to create on-brand content like posters or notices.
-OK, so you may want a designer to set up your branded templates first, but then it’s a simple case of drag and drop.
+Or, you may want a designer to set up your branded templates first, and then it’s a simple case of drag and drop to customize the design later.

 For time-sensitive content like events, you can schedule when you want this content to appear/disappear within your Playlist.
 You can also make updates directly within Canvas and show new information instantly across all of your screens.